RebeccaNod1/Peril/GAME_RULES.md

 While the core rules remain the same, consider these optional variations:

 ### **Speed Peril:**
-- Reduce dialog timeout to 2 minutes for faster gameplay
+- Reduce dialog timeout to 1 minute for ultra-fast gameplay

 ### **High Stakes:**
 - Start with only 2 lives instead of 3